ilios/user-guide/reports/curriculum_reports.md

 * Instructors - combined into one field and row per session
 * Learner Group - name / title of attached learner group
 * Web Link - full URL to the session in Ilios

+## Instructional Time Report

+This has not been released yet but will be soon (as of December 2025).
+Details will be here soon.